Things to Do at University: The Student Bucket List

 The willingness to update your views is one of the most underrated intellectual skills.

 This is what seminars are for.
-They will not only survive it β they'll probably enjoy it.
+They will not only survive it: they will probably enjoy it.

 Cook for yourself every day for a whole week